 For even more family fun, don't miss our guide to great indoor play spaces with fees for winter drop-in hours.
 If you find yourself with a full day to fill and you're up for a little adventure, plan a winter day trip.
-And don't miss our Events Calendar for tons of local happenings.

-Stores with Free Places To Play
+New Jersey Stores with Free Places To Play

 Why not pass an afternoon in the company of your kids' favorite characters?
-From Minnie and Mickey figures to Anna and Elsa dolls and Woody and Buzz displays, there is something for every kid at Disney's retail outlets.
-We know temptation will be strong with all those Spidey and Moana treasures, but if you lay down some ground rules before heading into the shop, you might escape without any purchases.
+From Minnie and Mickey figures to Anna and Elsa dolls and Woody and Buzz displays, there is something for every kid at Disney's retail outlet.
+We know the temptation will be strong with all those Spidey and Moana treasures, but if you lay down some ground rules before heading into the shop, you might escape without any purchases.

-IKEA – Elizabeth and Paramus
+3. IKEA – Elizabeth and Paramus

 This luxury bookstore, which opened in the Short Hills Mall in 2018, features a huge children's section with a cool train table, an oversized throne for reading, tables for coloring and creating, and even a foosball table.

-Toys R Us – Paramus
+8. Toys R Us – East Rutherford

-Free Mall Play Spaces
+Free Mall Play Spaces in New Jersey

 Take a seat while the kids play at the Disney Jr. Play Zone in Edison, NJ.
 Photo by Margaret Hargrove

-Toddlers and preschoolers will love this spot in the Menlo Park Mall.
+Toddlers and preschoolers love this spot in the Menlo Park Mall.
 Featuring all their favorite Disney Jr. cartoon characters, including Mickey Mouse and Friends, Puppy Dog Pals, and Muppet Babies, the play space is located on the upper level near Nordstrom's.
-Life-size Mickey ears, Minnie's Bow-Tique, touch-screen video games, a dance floor mat, and kid-sized roadsters will keep kids busy, and there is plenty of bench seating for parents and a restroom as well.
+Life-size Mickey ears, Minnie's Bow-Tique, touch-screen video games, a dance floor mat, and kid-sized roadsters keep kids busy, and there is plenty of bench seating for parents and a restroom nearby as well.